Fix Zero-Click SEO When Clicks Drop

 SEO (Search Engine Optimization) focuses on ranking your pages higher in traditional blue-link results.
 AEO (Answer Engine Optimization) focuses on getting your content cited as the answer in AI-generated responses - Google AI Overviews, ChatGPT, Perplexity.
 In 2026, both are required.
 Our SEO vs AEO guide covers this in detail.

-The three highest-impact tactics are: (1) add FAQPage JSON-LD schema to your key pages, (2) restructure content with question-based H2 headings and direct answers in the first sentence of each section, and (3) strengthen E-E-A-T signals — author credentials, specific data, consistent entity information.
+The three highest-impact tactics are: (1) add visible answer-first Q&A sections to key pages, (2) restructure content with question-based H2 headings and direct answers in the first sentence of each section, and (3) strengthen E-E-A-T signals - author credentials, specific data, consistent entity information.
 Our full guide to AI search optimisation walks through all ten steps.

 Related articles